-Leptospirosis: How to Recognize the Bacterial Infection and Prevent Its Spread
+Leptospirosis: Recognizing the Bacterial Infection and Preventing Its Spread

 Veterinary healthcare workers are at risk of exposure to infectious diseases that spread from animals to humans, also known as zoonoses.
 Possible sources of zoonotic infection include aerosolization, droplet spray, ingestion (oral), direct contact (animal, bodily fluids), indirect contact (e.g., fomite, contaminated tools and surfaces, or other objects in the environment), or vector-borne transmission of infectious agents from our patients.